 If you have at least 90 days of aggregate active duty service after Sept.
-10, 2001, and are still on active duty, or if you are an honorably discharged Veteran or were discharged with a service-connected disability after 30 days, you may be eligible for Post-9/11 GI Bill, a U.S. Department of Veterans Affairs’ administered program, according to www.benefits.va.gov.
+10, 2001, and are still on active duty, or if you are an honorably discharged veteran or were discharged with a service-connected disability after 30 days, you may be eligible for the Post-9/11 GI Bill, a U.S. Department of Veterans Affairs’ administered program, according to www.benefits.va.gov.

 But do you really understand your Post-9/11 GI Bill benefits?

 Do you know what type of degree and non-degree education is covered?

 Do you realize what financial support is available for you and your family?